anbox-cloud/discourse-docs/ref/glossary.md

 <a name="streaming-stack"></a>
 ### Streaming stack

-A collection of components designed to run containers and stream their visual output to clients via WebRTC.
+A collection of components designed to run containers or virtual machines and stream their visual output to clients via WebRTC.
 Streaming can happen through GPUs or through software rendering.

 See https://discourse.ubuntu.com/t/about-application-streaming/17769.

 <a name="stun/turn-server"></a>
 ### STUN/TURN server

-A server that finds the most optimal network path between a client and the container running its application.
+A server that finds the most optimal network path between a client and the instance running its application.

 <a name="ubuntu-pro"></a>
 ### Ubuntu Pro